how much energy does a solar panel produce

 Fact Checked Fact Checked

-Whether you are hoping to be less reliant on the grid or just trying to shave a few dollars off your energy bill, knowing the yield of your solar system could help you to make the most out of your solar power.
+Whether you are looking to rely less on grid electricity or are just trying to reduce your energy bill, knowing how much energy your solar panels produce can help you to make the most out of your solar system.

-Although no two systems are alike, in this Canstar Blue guide, we’ve crunched the numbers to gauge a general idea around the amount of energy a solar panel can produce.
-We’ve also provided some helpful tips for improving efficiency and highlighted the factors that could be impacting the output of your panels.
+This Canstar Blue guide compares the amount of energy a solar panel can produce.
+We’ve also provided some helpful tips for improving efficiency and highlighted what could be impacting the output of your panels.

 Advertisement

-The amount of energy that a solar panel can produce will vary depending on several factors, however, as a rule of thumb, you can expect a 1kW solar panel to produce around 4kWh of electricity a day.
+The amount of energy that a solar panel can produce will vary depending on several factors.
+According to the Department of Climate Change, Energy, the Environment and Water, 1kW of solar panels can produce between 3.5kWh and 5kWh of electricity a day, on average.

 ← Mobile/tablet users, scroll sideways to view full table →